Ableton/maxdevtools/maxdiff/README.md

 For `.amxd` files:
 * The scripts will also tell you what device type it is.
 * If a device is frozen, you will see an overview of the content frozen into the deivce.
-NOTE: We recommend never to commit frozen devices to a git repo, instead to include the dependencies as separate files.
+NOTE: We recommend never to commit frozen devices to a git repository, instead to include the dependencies as separate files.

 ### Why?